gregv/new-hire/README.md

 32. Is there a showback or chargeback model for teams to pay for the things they run?
 Is there a dashboard?
 33. What are the main KPIs/OKRs for the company?
 New accounts?
 Churned users?
 Revenue per X?
 Cost per X?
 34. How are people held accountable for actions/questions during AMAs?
 Does the company manage a backlog of "features" from employees in some manner?
+35. How is vendor management handled if you want to use a new vendor?
+36. How do security assessments work if you want to open firewalls to new/external APIs/services?

 # Your org
 1. Why does your org exist?